yasirbhutta/yasirbhutta.github.io/computer-basics/learn-computer.md

 33. Google Docs, Google Sheets and Google Slides
 34. Using Canva
 35. Using CapCut
+36. Using LightShot - The fastest way to take a customizable screenshot
+37. Screen recorder (FreeCam, Loom: Free screen recorder for Mac and PC)

 ## Software and Applications Installing Software: Download and install programs from the internet
 34. Uninstalling Software: Remove unwanted programs from your computer.